MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/troubleshoot-emails-issues.md

 ### Workaround

 There's no resolution available for this issue as it's the expected behavior.
-As an alternative, users can use [Microsoft Copilot for Sales in Outlook](/microsoft-sales-copilot/save-outlook-activities-crm) to record individual activities or use [server-side synchronization](/power-platform/admin/email-message-filtering-correlation) to track all emails and meetings automatically.
+As an alternative, users can use [Microsoft Copilot for Sales in Outlook](/microsoft-sales-copilot/save-outlook-activities-crm) to record individual activities, or use [server-side synchronization](/power-platform/admin/email-message-filtering-correlation) to track all emails and meetings automatically.